Visiting US National Parks in January

 Planning to visit Zion National Park in January will make for an incredible experience.
 You will certainly not see a lot of people exploring with you which makes it even easier to get those photography shots you are hoping for.

 While there, be sure to plan your day to see the sunrise or sunset at Canyon Overlook Trail, a truly unforgettable view.
-Zion National Park hikes are more enjoyable in January because you escape the heat and crowds of Zion in the summer!
+Winter hiking in Zion National Park is more enjoyable in January because you escape the heat and crowds of Zion in the summer!

 Zion weather in the winter is cold and often wet.
 Temperatures can range from highs of 50-60°F during the day to lows well below freezing at night.
 Nearly half of the annual precipitation in Zion Canyon falls between the months of December and March.